-1. WHAT JOB SEARCH SUPPORT IS PROVIDED TO DOMESTIC-TRAINED NON-TAX LL.M.
-STUDENTS??
+1. WHAT JOB SEARCH SUPPORT IS PROVIDED TO US-TRAINED, NON-TAX LLM STUDENTS?

 • Online job listings for global positions, online research resources, comprehensive handbooks and career counseling guides.